ronaldcotton/Linux-PowerShell-AIO-Installer/README.md

 These scripts were written for ```/bin/bash``` allowing for high compatilibility.

-Both scripts *should* support with the following Linux Distrobutions:
+Both scripts *should* support under the following Linux Distrobutions:
 * CentOS 7
 * RHEL 7
 * Oracle OS 7